ldmweb/Figma-Dust/README.md

 ## Deploy the Plugin

-1. Push your code to the Pennylane repo on GitHub.
+1. Push the code to the Pennylane repo on GitHub.
+2. While deploying make sure to set the environment variable `DUST_API_KEY` and `DUST_WORKSPACE_ID` to the Dust API and Workspace key.
-2. Once your app is deployed you can update the `siteURL` section of your `package.json` file to point to the deployed URL.
+3. Once the app is deployed, update the `siteURL` section in the `package.json` file to point to the deployed URL.

 ```json
 "config": {